Please wait. Due to its content this page might take a while to load...

 If you like, you can change the default name to a more descriptive one.
 When scripting, enter the name to access available members as described further down.

 The "Enable" check box is ticked per default.
 On the left side, you should see that the icon in front of your Phidgets RFID is a filled blue circle.
 An empty blue circle indicates an enabled device which is not connected.
-An empty gray circle indicates a disabled device.
+A filled gray circle indicates a disabled device.

 You can close the dialog at any time.
 The newly created device will also be added to the Devices menu > Phidgets Device > RFID Device and can be opened from here or with Devices menu > Configuration.